martincarstenbach/java-blogposts/README.md

 **Requirements**

-- the Secure External Password Store to be in place before this code can be executed, have a look at the `generate_wallet.sh` script in case you'd like to create the wallet
+- the Secure External Password Store must be in place before this code can be executed, have a look at the `generate_wallet.sh` script in case you'd like to create the wallet
 - the application uses a properties file, please ensure you update the only entry to match your environment!

-## TAF Demo
+## Transparent Application Failover Demo

 A short demonstration on why you need the Oracle Call Interface Driver (OCI) when writing Java code making use of Transparent Application Failover.
 The corresponding blog post was written in 2020, updated 07/2021 and can be found at [https://martincarstenbach.wordpress.com/2020/08/18/jdbc-the-oracle-database-if-you-want-transparent-application-failover-you-need-the-oci-driver/](https://martincarstenbach.wordpress.com/2020/08/18/jdbc-the-oracle-database-if-you-want-transparent-application-failover-you-need-the-oci-driver/)